My Story So Far…

-Millions of entrepreneurs have read my articles or watched my training videos to help them grow their revenue, hire top talent, reach more customers, raise capital from investors and most importantly, build a business they love that makes them happy, financially free and fulfilled.
+Millions of entrepreneurs have read our articles or watched our training videos to help them grow their revenue, hire top talent, reach more customers, raise capital from investors and most importantly, build a business they love that makes them happy, financially free and fulfilled.

 When I was growing up in the 1990s, my role models weren’t famous singers or athletes.
 They were entrepreneurs like Steve Jobs, Richard Branson and Ray Kroc.
 In my teens I was more excited reading “Losing My Virginity” than playing video games.
 And by the time I was 13, I knew I wanted to become an entrepreneur.

-My real taste of entrepreneurship came when I got my first job at Burger King.
+My real taste of entrepreneurship came when I got my first job at Hungry Jacks.
 Sure I was only being paid $5.80 per hour, but I quickly learned how to run the place.
 One minute I was making a Whopper, the next minute I was running drive-thru and talking to someone about swapping shifts.

 As I built out the site I started to learn about online marketing and driving traffic.
 And within the first year I implemented what I was learning to drive hundreds of thousands of visitors to the site.
 Shortly after it was acquired by DeveloperShed for 6 figures.
 I was 21 at the time.